gtrevorrow/policy-validation-action/README.md

 - Colored CLI output with verbose mode.
 - Recursive directory scanning.
 - Configurable policy extractors for extracting IAM policies from various file types.
-- Although Terraform is the primary focus, the tool works with any text-based file.
+- Although Terraform is the primary target, the tool works with any text-based file.

 ## Prerequisites